-Bosmajian (1975) defined the vegetation density by $A_M/V$ but noted slight variations with increasing water depths.
-The vegetation parameter was calculated from measurements of the number trunks, pneumatophores and their elements in all quadrants (Fig. 6).
+The high-resolution data were transformed into the vegetation parameter A_M -/-V (where A_M is the area of the obstacles and V is the total submerged volume), which according to Mazda et al. (1997), is key in representing the hydrodynamics in mangrove fringes.
+In addition, Petryk and Bosmajian (1975) defined the vegetation density by A_M -/-V, but noted slight variations with increasing water depths.
+The vegetation parameter was calculated from measurements of the number trunks, pneumatophores, and their elements in all quadrants (Fig. 6).
 For the calculation of the area, the shapes of the trunks and pneumatophores were simplified to a cylinder.

-At the mean height of the pneumatophores, approximately 5 cm, the vegetation coverage for Avicennia germinans was quite high, ranging from 16 %-50 % (Fig. 6) due to the dense cover of the roots varying from 135-400 pneumatophores per 100 m (Figs. 5c and 6).
+At the mean height of the pneumatophores, approximately 5 cm, the vegetation coverage for the Avincennia germinans was quite high ranging from 16-50 % (Fig. 6) due to the dense cover of the roots varying from 135-400 pneumatophores-/-100 m2 (Fig. 5 C and Fig. 6).
 Above this layer, at 10 cm, the vegetation coverage reduces gradually due to the large diameters for the base of the trees and multiple shoots for one plant.
-A sharp decrease, to less than 5 %, is then observed in the vegetation coverage with increasing heights, since the trunks taper off.
+A sharp decrease, to less than 5%, is then observed in the vegetation coverage with increasing heights since the trunks taper off.

-3.2 Sediment properties and bathymetry
+3.2 Sediment properties & bathymetry

-Along the main transect, three sets of disturbed samples were collected at each of the eight measurement stations indicated in Fig. 2 (three sets in vegetation and five sets along the bare mudflat).
+Along the main transect, three sets of disturbed samples were collected at each of the eight (8) measurement stations indicated in Fig. 2 (3 sets in vegetation and 5 sets along the bare mudflat).
 Within the mangrove fringe, samples were taken from the upper layers of the forest floor (consolidated mud).
-While on the mudflat, due to the fluid-mud layer, samples were retrieved from the interface of the fluid-mud and consolidated-mud layers.
+While on the mudflat, due to the fluid mud layer, samples were retrieved from the interface of the fluid mud and consolidated mud layers.

 Sediment characteristics were averaged over two measurements for each test.
-In the laboratory, sediment samples were dried to determine bulk density (g cm-3).
-Within the fringe, the bulk density ranged from 1.39-1.66 g cm-3, while the density along the mudflat ranged from 1.53-1.79 g cm-3.
+In the laboratory, sediment samples were dried to determine bulk density (g/cm3).
+Within the fringe, the bulk density ranged from 1.39-1.66 g/cm3, while the density along the mudflat ranged from 1.53-1.79 g/cm3.
 These measurements correlated well with the range of values produced by field measurements along the Suriname coastline (Wells, 1977).
-Grain size was determined using a combination of the American Society for Testing and Materials standards - ASTM D6913 wet sieve method and ASTM D7928 hydrometer analysis - enabling the determination of silt-clay particle diameter size between 0.0003 and 0.05 mm.
+Grain size was determined using a combination of the American Society for Testing and Materials standards: ASTM D6913 Wet sieve method and the ASTM D7928 Hydrometer Analysis, enabling the determination of silt/clay particle diameter size between 0.0003 mm and 0.05 mm.

 All stations consistently showed that sediment was of a silty clay nature with varying degrees of silt.
 The grain size distribution (Fig. 7) shows a high amount of clay and silt particles in the mangrove belt (MB 1, MB 2, MB 3) and along the mudflat, where flow velocities are higher than at the back of the mangrove.
-The organic matter content (Table 3) is highest in the centre of the mangrove, similar to other studies (e.g. Horstman et al., 2015), and lower values can be found at the back of the mangrove and in the creeks.
-Additionally, there is some variability in the silt-clay content in the mangroves, increasing towards the edge, but this stabilizes and is consistent along the mudflat.
+The organic matter content (Table 3) is highest in the centre of the mangrove, similar to other studies e.g. (Horstman et al., 2015) and lower values can be found at the back of the mangrove and in the creeks.
+Additionally, there is some variability in the silt/ clay content in the mangroves, increasing towards the edge, but this stabilizes and is consistent along the mudflat.